-Every person and organization go through a period of transition.
+Every person and organization goes through a period of transition.
 My current role in ministry is about to undergo a radical shift within the next year.
 Our leader will complete his time of service, and I have thoroughly enjoyed the grassroots missional movement that God has started under his leadership.
 However, as the old saying goes, “All good things come to an end.”
 Our area churches will elect a new man of God to lead them into the next story of our organization’s future.
 With that transition comes uncertainty.

-Usually, changes cause me great anxiety.
+Usually, changes cause me high anxiety.
 Which is rarely grounded in reality but only the perception of what horrible things might be and I am aware of that, but it does not stop the heart from racing.
 When that anxiety comes, you need an outlet.
 Here is the problem or blessing for me, I don’t drink, I don’t smoke, so my outlet is music.
 Music soothes the anxiety beast.
-However, this transition has not come with a lot of anxiety, maybe being on the other side of fifty it just takes too much emotional energy, and I need all the energy I can muster to chase around my energetic five-year-old son.
+However, this transition has not come with a lot of anxiety, maybe being on the other side of fifty it just takes too much emotional energy, and I need all the energy I can muster to chase around my energetic six-year-old son.
 Not wanting to be a victim of the anxiety monster has also allowed me to step back and look at the landscape of the path forward for my organization.
 Maybe the lessons I learn could be of benefit to my readers.

-Isaac Newton’s first Law of Motion applies well here: “Everything continues in a state of rest unless it is compelled to change by forces impressed upon it.”
+Isaac Newton’s First Law of Motion applies well here: “Everything continues in a state of rest unless it is compelled to change by forces impressed upon it.”

 1) hunker down in the bunker and wait for the threat to go away or get tired of fighting.